cthing/locc4j/README.md

 ./gradlew javadoc
 ```

-A `buildSrc` Gradle plugin is used to generate the `Language` enum class from the [languages.json](conf/languages.json)
+A Gradle plugin in the `languagePlugin` directory is used to generate the `Language` enum class from the [languages.json](conf/languages.json)
-data file and the [Language.ftl](buildSrc/src/main/resources/org/cthing/locc4j/Language.java.ftl) FreeMarker template.
+data file and the [Language.ftl](languagePlugin/src/main/resources/org/cthing/locc4j/Language.java.ftl) FreeMarker template.

 ## Releasing
 This project is released on the [Maven Central repository](https://central.sonatype.com/artifact/org.cthing/locc4j).